Network Structure and Naive Sequential Learning: Conclusion

 \section{Conclusion}

-In this paper, we have explored the influence of network structures on learning outcomes when agents move sequentially and suffer from inferential naiveté.
-We have compared long-run welfare across networks, both theoretically by deriving the exact probabilities of mislearning on arbitrary networks, and experimentally by measuring learning accuracy on sparse and dense networks.
+In this paper, we have explored the influence of network structures on learning outcomes when agents move sequentially and use a log-linear learning rule due to inferential naiveté.
+We have compared long-run welfare across networks by deriving the exact probabilities of mislearning on arbitrary networks.

 We have studied the simplest possible social-learning environment to focus on the effect of network structure, but several extensions are straightforward.
 Analogs of our general results hold for finite state spaces with more than two elements, where we can define a log-likelihood ratio for each pair of states.
-We can also make the order of moves random and unknown, in which case naive behavior with a given turn order is the same as when that order is certain.
+We can also make the order of moves random and unknown, in which case naive behavior conditional on a given turn order is the same as when that order is certain.

-Broadly speaking, our model of naive sequential learning is likely to fit well in settings with these three key features: (1) players' decisions are not too close to simultaneous; (2) decisions are hard to modify; (3) the network is complex.
-The motivating examples from the introduction, including product adoption by a group of consumers and treatment choice by generations of medieval doctors, are well-approximated by a sequential timing structure.
-Also, once made, these decisions are difficult to reverse.

-The third key feature\textemdash a complex network\textemdash encourages naiveté in at least two ways.
-First, naive inference is more likely when the rational action is hard to calculate.
-Second, in complex networks agents are more likely to learn from only predecessors' actions rather than communicate using arbitrarily complex messages\textemdash for example reporting the source of every piece of information they have accumulated so far.
-This kind of direct communication and source-tagging appear more natural in small, close-knit communities, such as the college-campus community where \citet*{mobius2015treasure}'s experiment took place.
-But in many natural sequential-learning problems players are geographically or temporally dispersed, such as in the two examples above.
-In these settings, it may be too costly to keep track of the original sources of all pieces of information, and in any event close to impossible to communicate this nuanced information to future generations.